Coneriys/apache4/docs/content/observability/logs.md

 ---
-title: "Traefik Logs Documentation"
+title: "apache4 Logs Documentation"
-description: "Logs are a key part of observability in Traefik Proxy.
+description: "Logs are a key part of observability in apache4 Proxy.
 Read the technical documentation to learn their configurations, rotations, and time zones."
 ---

 # Logs